Berry-House-YYC/calgarygroups/src/content/organizations/social-club/ladies-that-read.md

 description: "A social book club for women in Calgary to connect through their shared love of literature.
-They serve as a space for discussion, friendship, and community building."
+They serve as a space for discussion, friendship, and community building.
+Hosted at Deville on 17th Ave."
 ---

 A social book club for women in Calgary to connect through their shared love of literature.
 They serve as a space for discussion, friendship, and community building.
+Hosted at Deville on 17th Ave.

 Audience: Women.